jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-trends-to-expect-for-2023/index.md

-While the latter delivers vulnerability reports at high speed, it focuses on known vulnerabilities, often superficial, and brings it high false positive and false negative rates.
+While the latter delivers vulnerability reports at high speed, it focuses on known vulnerabilities, often superficial, and brings with it high false positive and false negative rates.
 Manual work is essential for greater accuracy and scope.
 As we stated in our previous State of Attacks report (and perhaps we'll do so in the next one),